 Yuan’s confidence paid off – with a million Zoom users logged within a few months (May 2013), 10 million Zoom users a year later (June 2014), and 40 million around two years post-launch (February 2015).

 By January 2017, Zoom had become a unicorn, reaching a valuation of $1 billion, as kingmakers Sequoia Capital invested $100 million.
 This climbed to just short of $16 billion as the company went public in April 2019.
 Stocks initially priced at $36 were trading for $65 on the first day of trading.
 While shares would come to decline from the early peak, Zoom ended 2019 running profitably.
 Revenue was generated through a premium version with added features over the standard free offering.

 It was in 2020, as we mention above, however, that Zoom really took off.
 With people confined to their homes, apps that allowed us to stay in touch became central to our day-to-day lives.
 People in their droves chose Zoom over other options.
 Ease of access and careful work to keep latency below 150 milliseconds (the maximum before conversations start to feel unnatural) have been cited as potential reasons.

-Accordingly, Zoom saw itself banned by governments for official business (Canada and Taiwan), numerous organisations (SpaceX and Nasa), and school boards (New York and Taiwan).
+The rapid growth in popularity revealed some worrying issues, however.
+For instance, Zoom was found to be sending unauthorised data to Facebook.
+It was also found to be hoarding user data, and using a rather novel definition of ‘end-to-end encryption’.
+Accordingly, Zoom saw itself banned by governments for official business (Canada and Taiwan), numerous organisations (SpaceX and Nasa) and school boards (New York and Taiwan).